Eminence Gris

 Mini skirts became all the rage.

-One time, she accosted a particularly tall and long-legged student — the daughter of an international jeweler and now the very elegant wife of a Mindanao Congressman — whose skirt was in the dernier cri mini skirt fashion…
+One time, she accosted a particularly tall and long-legged student — the daughter of an international jeweler and now the very elegant wife of a Mindanao congressman — whose skirt was in the dernier cri mini skirt fashion…

 “Miss *beep,* your skirt is too high!!!”
 Mother Esperanza snorted.